Organisers and Safeguarding Leads

 Category C (camp held at the Bahá’í Training Centre)

-The checklist below provides organisers and Safeguarding Leads with the requirements needed for the three different types of activity.
-Each of these requirements are explained in the following pages along with appendices with various forms to be used.
+The checklist below provides Organisers and Safeguarding Leads with the requirements needed for the three different types of activity.
+Each of these requirements are explained on the Childcare Guidance page along with downloadable forms that can be used.

 *The term criminal records check covers all four nations: Disclosure & Barring Service (DBS) for England and Wales, Disclosure Scotland for Scotland, and AccessNI for Northern Ireland.